MarkMeltzer/bs2hla_addon_decrypter/readme.md

 # Requirements
 - BS2HLA.exe
-- An installation of Bioshock
+- An installation of Bioshock (the original, not the remaster)
+- An installation of Half Life: Alyx
 - The encrypted addon zip
     - You can get this here: